-Who will win The Open, 2021's final men’s Major golf championship, at Royal St George's?
+Who will win The Open, 2022’s final men’s Major golf championship, at St Andrews?

-We’ve crunched the numbers, looked into our crystal golf ball and used a bit of gut feel to identify who will lift the Claret Jug and become Champion Golfer of the Year golf on Sunday, July 18.
+We’ve crunched the numbers, looked into our crystal golf ball and used a bit of gut feel to identify who will lift the Claret Jug, become Champion Golfer of the Year golf and the winner of the 150th Open on Sunday, July 17.

 Be wary backing the favourites